MattiasSeth/inlamningsuppgift/documents/notebook.md

 2022-05-18:
 Added 2 functions to the Graph class, one to get the size of the adjacencylist and one to get the Vertex identifier.
 After that I remade how I store the vertex identifier from the test files, I now store identifier 1 in one arraylist and identifier 2 in another arraylist.
 Now I have to iterate through the id-arrays, connect edges and make the graph.
 I thought this part would be easier because we had a similar assignment in DA2004 called train, where you read a file with trains stations and made trainlines.

+2022-05-19:
+Decided to store the whole graph in a adjacencylist instead of storing all smaller graphs in a lot of adjacencylists because I got nowhere trying to figure out how to do it.
+So now I have one big adjacencylist with all the vertices and all the edges.
+What’s left is finding the number of components of G with at least three vertices and the cliques.